Infrared Saunas: What the Research Actually Shows

 The immune system: a real mechanism, a modest effect

 Cleveland Clinic acknowledges that infrared saunas may help by mimicking a mild fever and enhancing immune responses.
-The fever-mimicking effect is biologically plausible.
-When core temperature rises, the body activates heat shock proteins, cellular stress-response molecules that repair damaged proteins and are part of the same protective machinery that activates during an actual fever.
-Far infrared exposure also appears to stimulate white blood cell production and antibody release, according to WebMD, and PMC research suggests that regular sauna users experience fewer upper respiratory infections, with some epidemiological data linking frequent sauna use to reduced respiratory viral infection incidence.
-These are real signals, not invented ones.
+Rising core temperature activates heat shock proteins — cellular stress-response molecules that are part of the protective machinery of an actual fever.
+Far infrared exposure also appears to stimulate white blood cell production and antibody release, according to WebMD, and some epidemiological data connects frequent sauna use to decreased respiratory viral infection incidence.
+These are genuine signals.
+What they are not: evidence that infrared kills viruses inside the body.
+Laboratory virus deactivation requires temperatures of around 65°C or higher, often combined with UV.
+Infrared sessions bring core temperature to roughly 102°F (39°C), per Cleveland Clinic.
+That gap is substantial, and sauna heat destroying active infection at the tissue level is not evidence-supported.

 When you're already sick: the fever question